songster-sa/aws-developer-associate-notes/readme.md

 - ALB can authenticate users using Cognito
 - connection draining - 300sec by default - when marked unhealthy and terminating
 - NLB exposes public static IP whereas ALB and CLB exposes DNS URLs
+- may distribute load based on EC2 instance types as well - low type less load

 ## Route 53 - DNS
 - applicable to EC2, S3, LB